Ben Garber Interviews Dr. Tim Woods

-This years’ FDRS annual meeting will be held in conjunction with United States Department of Agriculture, Farm Credit, Farmers Market Coalition, and National Value-Added Conference under the umbrella of “2018 Direct Agricultural Marketing Summit.”
+This years’ FDRS annual meeting was held in conjunction with United States Department of Agriculture, Farm Credit, Farmers Market Coalition, and National Value-Added Conference under the umbrella of “2018 Direct Agricultural Marketing Summit.”

 The goal of the summit is to improve understanding, capacity and performance of farms and businesses that participate in direct to consumer markets.
-Summit will feature new resources—intended to assist farmers, market managers and direct marketing farmers—as well as research and data on direct to consumer markets.
+Summit featured new resources—intended to assist farmers, market managers and direct marketing farmers—as well as research and data on direct to consumer markets.

-National leaders and experts from industry and the public sector will participate in plenary sessions and break-out training.
-Technical assistance will include workshops for Farmers Market Promotion Program grant participants and MarketMaker stakeholders.
-The 2018 program will feature an organized tour Shaw Farmers Market and Dupont Circle Farmers Market on Sunday, September 16th.
+National leaders and experts from industry and the public sector participated in plenary sessions and break-out training.
+Technical assistance included workshops for Farmers Market Promotion Program grant participants and MarketMaker stakeholders.
+The 2018 program featured an organized tour Shaw Farmers Market and Dupont Circle Farmers Market on Sunday, September 16th.

 Please consider submitting a proposal for a research update, research report, or poster.
 FDRS is a great place to share research and engage in dialogue that can help improve your work or spark ideas for future work.
 In addition, it is a friendly place for graduate students to gain experience.
 Another benefit of presenting a report, update or poster is it will be published in the March issue of the Journal of Food Distribution Research.
 I encourage you to include JFDR on your preferred publication list.